AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

 Recently, After years of frustration with the the default Wijesekara keyboard layout used for the Sinhala language, I took it upon myself to design a much more convenient keyboard layout for day-to-day usage.
 After about a month of designing, I've finally come up with what I'm calling the [Sinhala Addendum Keyboard Layout](https://github.com/AdelinaM17n/Sinhala-Addendum-Keyboard-Layout)

 ## Background
 The official keyboard layout that is used with the sinhala writing system is the [Wijesekara layout](https://kbdlayout.info/kbdsn1) which was first created as a layout for type-writers.
-This layout, while not something that is badly designed has one flaw which holds it back from adoption by the average person, Which is that The letter placements are not at all obvious unless the keyboard has keycaps with the letters printed on them?
+This layout, while not something that is badly designed has one flaw which holds it back from adoption by the average person, Which is that the letter placements are not at all obvious unless the keyboard has keycaps with the letters printed on them.
 As such, most people find it difficult to use this layout since they are only really accustomed to using the QWERTY layout.
 Personally, I am able to manually enter the unicode codepoint for a certain letter quicker than typing it with the wijesekara layout

 Here's a preview of the Wijesekara layout for reference,